wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### [Home and Safehouse Tweaks](https://mod.pub/falloutnv/44-home-and-safehouse-tweaks)

 Adds crafting stations and additional containers to several vanilla player homes.
-Customize the settings in the INI if desired.
+Customize the settings in the INI to your tastes.

 #### Installation: